 Email - An email address owned by the key pair owner, e.g. firstname.lastname@example.org.

 Key Algorithm - The encryption algorithm you want to use.
 The options are RSA and DSA.
 If you want a comparison of these two, read: Which Works Best for Encrypted File Transfers - RSA or DSA?

 Key Length - The length of your encryption key.
 Longer is stronger.
 However, for longer keys, you may need to install the JCE Unlimited Strength Jurisdiction Policy Files.
 Need insights for choosing key lengths?
 Read Choosing Key Lengths for Encrypted File Transfers.

-This option is suitable for situations wherein you would like users to generate PGP keys on their own.
-Such keys can be used only to encrypt files uploaded to virtual paths that are accessible to the user and have PGP encryption enabled.
+This option is suitable for situations where you would like users to generate PGP keys on their own.
+These keys can be used only to encrypt files uploaded to virtual paths that are accessible to the user and have PGP encryption enabled.
 Assuming you're a user, this is how you would generate your PGP keys.

 Login to your JSCAPE MFT Server's web interface.

 Once inside, navigate to My Account.

 Next, scroll down until you reach the OpenPGP Encryption section.
 Click the button that says "Generate OpenPGP Key".